will enter the convenience store business – El Financiero

-Walmart de México will make its entry to the segment of convenience stores after announcing its alliance with Gazpro to resume the project of gasoline service stations.
+Walmart de México will make its entry to the segment of convenience stores after announcing its alliance with Gazpro to resume the project for gasoline service stations.

-“The attached convenience stores gas stations will use a variant of the same brand of the commercial format where they are, be it Bodega Aurrera, Mi Bodega Aurrera, Sam’s Club, Walmart Express, or Walmart Supercenter ”, the company replied at the request of El Financiero.
+“The attached convenience stores Gasoline service stations will use a variant of the same brand of the commercial format where they are, whether it is Bodega Aurrera, Mi Bodega Aurrera, Sam’s Club, Walmart Express, or Walmart Supercenter ”, the company replied at the request of El Financiero.

 According to estimates from the TodoRetail consultancy, just over 50 percent of the market convenience has it Oxxo, followed by Six, 7-Eleven and Extra.